appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 CSS and BEM
 ===========
 CRadmin aims for easy-to-read and reusable code.
 These principle also applys to CSS classes.
-One problem with CSS is tha lacking of scope.
+One problem with CSS is the lacking of scope.
 Another is the lacking modularity.
 Offcourse if the quantity of HTML pages is rather small you don't need a lot of CSS classes, making it easier to get a grip of the site's CSS.

 CRadmin uses BEM to structure the CSS.
 BEM stands for Block Element Modifier and has strict rules for namegiving.